raphaelzaneti/digitalmill-pcf/daysCounter/README.md

 ### Danger days qty
 This property defines the number of days to display the danger message label.
 For countdowns, the danger days must be **greater than the warning days**, while for count-ups, it must be **less than the warning days**.

-For example, if you’re tracking a project delivery deadline and want to flag it when there are 5 days left until delivery:

-[SAMPLE OF WARNING LABEL WITHIN 10 DAYS TO DELIVERY DATE]

 The input for this property must be a whole positive number, with a default value of zero.
 Negative values will automatically be converted to positive.